 Vesta is a Public Benefit Corporation, a mission-driven company dedicated to leaving a world in which all can thrive.
 We prioritize the needs of the planet and the communities in which we work over profit.

-Part of the funding for our scientific research is from the Coastal Carbon Capture Impact Fund, a 501(c)(3) public charity.
+Part of the funding for our scientific research is from the Coastal Carbon Capture Development Fund, a 501(c)(3) public charity.

 Vesta’s approach accelerates the carbon removal part of the carbonate-silicate cycle, which is an ancient natural process.

 Thirty years of scientific research point to this working and provide evidence that it could be a highly affordable and scalable way to remove carbon dioxide from the atmosphere.

 The process captures up to 20 times more carbon dioxide than is emitted from the extraction and transportation of the olivine.
 While we are currently operating at a small scale, we calculate that deploying olivine in 0.1%-0.25% of global shelf seas could be sufficient to remove 1 billion tonnes of CO2 from the atmosphere.

 All scientists in the field are welcome to contribute to the design of these experiments, and to analyze the resulting data.

 Once we have finished the experiments and published the data, we hope to deliver to the world a blueprint and integrated model for deploying olivine in coastal areas.

 The Enhanced Weathering Integrated Assessment Model (EWIAM) will enable any government or private organization to safely deploy Coastal Carbon Capture and measurably remove carbon dioxide from the atmosphere.